CR3Labs/other-page-connect/README.md

 If you intend to use Sign in With Other Page (SIWOP) to log users into your app, you will need to create a connect app in the [Other Page Community Dashboard](https://portal.other.page) and set the require configuration.
 See: [examples/nextjs-siwop/README.md](examples/nextjs-siwop/README.md) for a list.

-**WalletConnect 2.0**
+**WalletConnect 2.0 (Deprecated)**

-OPConnect utilises WalletConnect's SDK to help with connecting wallets.
+OPConnect currently utilises WalletConnect's SDK to help with connecting wallets, though this will be deprecated in favor of Reuse in a future update.
 If you wish to use WalletConnect 2.0, it requires a `walletConnectProjectId` which you can create quickly and easily for free over at [WalletConnect Cloud](https://cloud.walletconnect.com/sign-in).

 ## 3\.
 Implementation